trovu/trovu/docs/shortcuts/includes.md

         key: en 1
         namespace: leo

-This can for example be set in one's user settings, to ensure using leo.org as the dictionary for English, no matter what is used in the site [[namespaces]].
+This can for example be set in one's user settings, to ensure using leo.org as the dictionary for English, no matter what is used in the site [namespaces](namespaces.md).

 ## Multiple include propositions